rustyeddy/rustyeddy.com/content/_index.md

 - Camera software: _M-JPEG Streamer_ with _Computer Vision_
 - Real-Time Video Hub: _Serve Up Web App_ with _real time_ data over _websockets_
 - APP / WebUI that displays video stream filtered with AI pipelines in Real-Time.

+If you are interested in _streaming video_, _computer vision_ and seeing real software
+being developed now, RedEye is a very interesting project!

 ## How To Write Predicable Software